hasura/graphql-engine/graphql/manual/schema/schema-stitching.rst

 If you need to add custom business logic or customize your GraphQL schema then we recommend using schema stitching.

-These are 2 common use-cases:
+Here are 2 common use cases:

 - Fetch data from sources that are not in the database (eg: a weather API)
 - Customize mutations (eg: running validations before inserts)